REST API Quick Start Guide

 • This will create an override file in '/etc/systemd/' containing directives that will add to or replace directives in the default unit in '/lib/systemd/'.

-• Note that the override file must have the appropriate section declaration(s) for the directives you use (e.g., [Service]).
+• The override file must have the appropriate section declaration(s) for the directives you use (e.g., [Service]).

 • Changes may be reverted by running systemctl revert slurmrestd